top of page

 ABOUT CATE

-Dog Training as a profession followed 25 years of working in community and home support services helping people get the information and resources they needed to function well.
+I launched Kindred Creatures in 2015 following a 25-year career in community and home support services devoted to helping people get the information and resources they needed to function well when challenged by disability, illness or other barriers to social well-being.
 In that capacity I often observed that the behaviour of misunderstood and untrained dogs contributed significantly to the stress in the home, and that often dogs as well as people were suffering.

 My commitment is to provide and promote behaviour change strategies and training methods that are experienced by each client dog as positive and free of stress, that enhance each dog’s well-being and relationship with his/her guardian, and that grow awareness of force-free methods in the larger community.

-Why focus on stress?
+Why a focus on stress?

 Life in a human world is often very stressful for dogs.
 Lack of training can significantly add to that stress.
 And sadly, training itself can be extremely stressful.